African scops owl: Taxonomy

+The subspecies O. s. feae has sometimes been recognised as a separate species, the Annobón scops owl.
+When describing the species in 1903, the Italian ornithologist Tommaso Salvadori noted that the birds were abundant in wooded areas at altitudes of 400–500 metres on the island.
+Few sightings of the bird have been reported since then.

 Description

 The African scops owl is a small owl, measuring 17 cm in length.
 It is typically greyish-brown, though sometimes pale rufous or warmer brown, and is cryptically marked with streaks and mottling.
 Its grey facial disk has a narrow black edge, and its eyes are yellow.
 It has ear tufts, which are generally kept lowered unless the bird is disturbed.
 The African scops owl is around 15–17 cm in length with a wingspan of 45 cm.

 Voice

 The African scops owl gives a monotonous quivering distinctive "prrrp" at five second intervals.

 Similar species

 The migrant Eurasian scops owl is very similar to the African scops owl; while it is typically slightly larger, it may not be distinguishable in the field.

 Range and habitat

 The African scops owl is endemic to sub-Saharan Africa.
 It ranges from sea level to 2000 m in elevation, and is found in wooded habitats and forest edge, including in gardens and mangroves.